-The project site is not within the Agriculture zoning designation.
-The project site is currently in the City's IL zoning designation, which accommodates a diverse range of uses, including limited manufacturing and processing, research and development, fabrication, utility equipment and service yards, wholesaling, warehousing, and distribution activities in addition to small-scale retail and ancillary office uses.3 The proposed project would rezone the project parcels to the CC zoning designation, which accommodates medium-scale retail, office, civic and entertainment uses, supermarkets, drug stores and supporting uses.
-The project site is not subject to a Williamson Act contract.
+The project sites are not within an agricultural zoning designation.
+The project sites are currently in the City's Light Industrial zoning designation, which accommodates a diverse range of uses, including limited manufacturing and processing, research and development, fabrication, utility equipment and service yards, wholesaling, warehousing, and distribution activities in addition to small-scale retail and ancillary office uses.
+The proposed project would rezone the project parcels to the CC zoning designation, which accommodates medium-scale retail, office, civic and entertainment uses, supermarkets, drug stores and supporting uses.
+The project sites are not subject to a Williamson Act contract.
 The proposed project would not conflict with existing zoning for agricultural use or a Williamson Act contract.
 Therefore, the proposed project would have no impact.